 Total volume of water discharges - Cubic meters Percent of wastewater recycled - % Which stakeholders are affected?
-Which stakeholders are affected?
-Stakeholder Issues That Influence Their Assessments and Decisions (in relation to management of efflue (in relation to management of effluents) Stockholders - Compliance with environmental lav - Compliance with environmental laws and regulations - potential reputational impact that may lead to divestment - Compliance with environmental laws and regulations Government - DENR - Reduction of environmental impacts - Concern for environmental protection Community, inc. - Reduction of environmental impacts environmental NGOs - Concern for environmental protection Public, inc. media - Reduction of environmental impacts and concern for environmental protection - potential reputational impact What is the impact and where does it occur?
+Stakeholder Issues That Influence Their Assessm ents and Decisions (in relation to management of efflue ents) Stockholders - Compliance with environmental lav vs and regulations - pote ntial reputational impact that may lead to divestment - Compliance with environmental lav vs and regulations Government - DENR - Reduction of environmental impact :S - Concern for environmental protect ion Community, inc. - Reduction of environmental impact :S environmental NGOs - Concern for environmental protect ion Public, inc. media Public, inc. media - Reduction of environmental impacts and concern for environmental nmental protection - potential reputational impact What is the impact and where does it occur?
 What is the organization's involvement in the impact?